Mirko Čikiriz: Movement for the Restoration of the Kingdom of Serbia

-POKS split and 2022 parliamentary election
+POKS split and after

 The POKS split into rival factions in late 2021, respectively led by Žika Gojković and former Belgrade mayor Vojislav Mihailović.
 For several months, both Gojković and Mihailović claimed to be the legitimate leader of the party. Čikiriz was one of Gojković's most prominent allies in this intra-party division.
-On 28 December 2021, the group centered around Mihailović formally expelled both Gojković and Čikiriz from the POKS, a decision that they rejected as invalid.
+On 28 December 2021, the group centered around Mihailović formally expelled both Gojković and Čikiriz from the POKS, a decision that they in turn rejected as invalid.

 Gojković's POKS group contested the 2022 Serbian parliamentary election in an alliance with Dveri, and Čikiriz received the twelfth position on their combined electoral list.
-The list won ten seats, and he was not immediately elected.
+The list won ten seats, and he was not elected.
 Shortly after the election, Gojković's group lost the rights to the POKS name when Mihailović was formally recognized as the party's leader.

-Čikiriz is currently the next candidate slated to enter the national assembly if any of the four candidates elected for Gojković's POKS leave the assembly in its current term.
+Gojković's movement ceased to exist soon after this time.

+Čikiriz continued to serve as an assistant mayor of Kragujevac until 30 October 2023, when the city's mayor resigned and a provisional administration was appointed pending a new election.

+Čikiriz launched a new political movement in late 2023 called Kragujevac the Capital–Serbia the Kingdom, which contested the local election in an alliance with the Russian Party (RS). Čikirz appeared in the second position on the alliance's electoral list and was re-elected to the city assembly when the list won two mandates.
+He resigned his seat on 15 May 2024.